QR code linking to mobile-ssh.github.io

 Mobile SSH

-A focused SSH client for Android with multi-session terminals, private key authentication, SFTP file transfer, local port forwarding, and tmux-aware controls built for phone and tablet use.
+A focused SSH client for Android with multi-session terminals, Eternal Terminal sessions that survive network drops, a built-in tmux manager, SFTP file transfer, local port forwarding, and plugins — built for phone and tablet use.

 Single-session SSH terminal on a phone with the extra key row at the bottom.